agiliq/Training/Day1.md

-You will learn the following things in day 1:
+You should learn the following things on day 1:

 ### about_asserts.py
 ----